KHMuller/khmuller/README.md

 # Hey

-Thanks for stepping by
+Thanks for stepping by.
 I’m @KHMuller.
 To reach me send an email to karlheinz \at gmail \dot com.

 # My Websites
 - [simaec.net](https://www.simaec.net "Web Publishing")